Prompt Injection Attacks: How LLMs Get Exploited and How to Defend Your Application

 | Context Isolation | High | Medium | None | Sensitive data protection |

-| Monitoring | Medium | Medium | Low | Detection & response |
+| Monitoring | Medium | Medium | Low | Detection and response |

 Layered Defense: The Right Approach